 - If you find that running bamboo has encroached on your property after June 15, 2021, you will need to deliver written notice to the abutting property owner and the Town manager by certified mail.

-- The Lexington Town Manager as designated the Department of Public Works as the authority to enforce the provisions of the bylaw.
+- The Town Manager has designated the Department of Public Works as the authority to enforce the provisions of the bylaw.

 What is Bamboo?

 Bamboos are a group of perennial flowering plants in subfamily Bambusoideae of the Poaceae (Grass) family.

 In the spring, bamboos produce new shoots, which grow into canes, or culms.
 These shoots emerge from rhizomes - horizonal roots running shallowly underground from the existing plant.
 The culms grow for one season.
 After that, they will put out new leaves every year, but will not grow in height or produce new branches.
 But they will produce rhizomes which will in turn produce more culms.